juni-vogt/lpn-enhanced/README.md

 The interactive version is located at http://lpn.swi-prolog.org/

+## Contributing
+All contributions are welcome!
+Note that not all code is super clean.
+But feel free to create a pull request. :)

 The content quoted in the screenshot is © 2006-2012 Patrick Blackburn, Johan Bos, Kristina Striegnitz This is a personal project, not an official extension and not in any way endorsed by the authors of Learn Prolog Now.